morete/kubevirt-basics-training/content/en/docs/containerized-data-importer/create-datavolume.md

 $USER-webshell-885dbc579-lwhtd                        2/2     Running             0          1d
 ```

-After some time, the Pod will complete and your PVC should be provisioned.
+After some time, the pod will complete and your PVC should be provisioned.
 Let's check for the existence of the PVC:

 ```bash
 kubectl get pvc --namespace=$USER